How Freelance Writers Can Adapt and Thrive With ChatGPT

 Tracey from Contentment explains it perfectly:

 “For the AI tools out there right now (maybe not all, but the ones I’ve put in front of my legal team), the content they generate for you is theirs.
-And anything you put into their systems is used for AI training.”
+And anything you put into their systems can and will be used for AI training.”

 In other words: